 Other technology big names have had similar issues in the past.
 In fact, Facebook recently blamed stalled diversity on the lack of available talent.
 Vanity Fair’s Maya Kosoff provided a coverage on this so called challenge that Facebook is experiencing.

 “Last year, Facebook’s U.S. employees were 91 percent white or Asian; in 2016, that number ticked down to 90 percent.
 The percentage of its U.S. employees who are Hispanic and black has remained unchanged since 2015, at 4 percent and 2 percent, respectively.”

-Apple has embarked on similar programs to make science based programs more broadly available.
-In fact, its new SWIFT programming course on iPad, introduced at this year’s WWDC makes it easier for folks to learn programming.
+Apple has embarked on similar programs to make science-based programs more broadly available.
+In fact, its new SWIFT programming course on iPad, introduced at this year’s WWDC makes it easier for folks to learn to program.

 One hopes that “Think Differently” has more value and meaning to Apple’s board and leadership than merely creating diverse emojis to support diversity in the future.